ellie-k-nam/lucy_editor/README.md

 - Smart input.
 - Improve performance.

-`Re-Editor` is not a secondary encapsulation based on `TextField`, but independently implements the layout, drawing, event processing, etc. It is specifically optimized for large texts, providing extremely high performance and fixed some issues of `TextField`.
+`Lucy_Editor` is not a secondary encapsulation based on `TextField`, but independently implements the layout, drawing, event processing, etc. It is specifically optimized for large texts, providing extremely high performance and fixed some issues of `TextField`.

-`Re-Editor` offers a high degree of freedom.
+`Lucy_Editor` offers a high degree of freedom.
 For example, developers can control whether to enable horizontal scrolling (word wrap), enable read-only mode, display line numbers, display content folding, define custom shortcut keys, and specify text syntax highlighting.

 You can run the `example` project to experience it.